Best Saudi Arabia Travel Insurance Plans & Coverage (2026)

 According to Visit Saudi, the cost of a tourist eVisa, which includes the mandatory health insurance policy, will cost SAR 535.
 This equates to roughly $142.

-On average, Squaremouth customers that travel to Saudi Arabia typically spend between $350-$400 on a comprehensive travel insurance plan, with an average trip cost of around $6.500.
+On average, Squaremouth customers who travel to Saudi Arabia typically spend between $350-$400 on a comprehensive travel insurance plan, with an average trip cost of around $6.500.

 What Should Your Saudi Arabia Travel Insurance Include?